 The City of Thousand Oaks (TO) is a member of the Ventura County Continuum of Care Alliance as well as several agencies in TO such as Harbor House, Lutheran Social Services, and Many Mansions that assist homeless persons.
 The City of TO supports Turning Point Foundation, Our Place Safe Haven, a facility that services homeless, mentally ill adults from Thousand Oaks through the overnight shelter and case management with a grant of CDBG funds.
-The City together with the County of Ventura is developing a Navigation Center and year-round interim housing with onsite supportive services for residents experiencing homelessness.
+The City together with the County of Ventura is developing a Navigation Center and year-round interim housing with onsite supportive services provided by Hope the Mission and Many Mansions for residents experiencing homelessness.

-To address the emergency shelter and transitional housing needs of homeless persons, the City of Camarillo plans to use CDBG funds to acquire a minimum of two pre-fabricated tiny homes to be situated on City-owned land and used as shelter for the homeless.
+To address the emergency shelter and transitional housing needs of homeless persons, the City of Camarillo plans to use CDBG funds to acquire pre-fabricated tiny homes to be situated on City-owned land and used as shelter for the homeless.
+The City of Camarillo as also acquired State Encampment Resolution Funding to increase shelter beds and provide permanent supportive housing units.
 Additionally, the City will continue to allocate CDBG funds to the TPF Our Safe Place Haven shelter, which provides year-round emergency shelter beds and supportive services for individuals.
 Other homeless services include street outreach, drop-in services, rapid re-housing, housing navigation, connection to healthcare, benefits, and employment.
-The City of Camarillo has also been awarded State Homeless Housing Assistance and Prevention Program funding through the VC CoC to provide non-congregate shelter and case management to those experiencing homelessness in their jurisdiction.
+The City of Camarillo has also been awarded State Homeless Housing Assistance and Prevention Program funding through the VC CoC to provide noncongregate shelter and case management to those experiencing homelessness in their jurisdiction.